9th Feroz Awards

-The 9th ceremony of the Premios Feroz, known as the Feroz Awards 2022, presented by the Asociación de Informadores Cinematográficos de España, took place at the Auditorio de Zaragoza in Zaragoza, Spain, on 29 January 2022, to recognize the best in Spanish cinema and television.
+The 9th Feroz Awards ceremony, presented by the Asociación de Informadores Cinematográficos de España, took place at the Auditorio de Zaragoza in Zaragoza, Spain, on 29 January 2022, to recognize the best in Spanish cinema and television.
 The ceremony was hosted by director Nacho Vigalondo and comedian Paula Púa, and was broadcast on YouTube.

 The nominations were announced on 25 November 2021 by actors Elena Rivera and Brays Efe.

 Winners and nominees

 The nominations for most of the categories were announced on 25 November 2021, with The Good Boss leading the nominations with nine, followed by Maixabel and Parallel Mothers with eight each.
-The nominations for the Feroz Arrebato awards for fiction and non-fiction were announced on December 21, 2021.
+The nominations for the Feroz Arrebato awards for fiction and non-fiction were announced on 21 December 2021.
 A list of winners and nominees is presented as follows: